garyuppal/TechniSonic/README.md

 ## References
 - Digitizing sheet music [here](https://web.stanford.edu/class/ee368/Project_Spring_1415/Reports/Stramer.pdf)
 - Recognizing musical notation with neural networks [here](https://homepage.univie.ac.at/a1200595/bachelor/thesis.pdf)
+- Bainbridge, D. and Bell, T., 2001.
+The challenge of optical music recognition.
+Computers and the Humanities, 35(2), pp.95-121.

 ## To Do
 - [ ] Write tests for reading in sheet music